 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-Fresh juice at home is a total treat, whether you’re looking to get some more nutrients into your diet, make fresh juice for your kids, or step up your cocktail game.
-Once you invest in a juicer, only your creativity is your limit—try your hand at green juices, ginger-spiked pick-me-ups, citrus treats, and so much more.
+Fresh juice at home is a total treat, whether you’re looking to make fresh juice for your family or step up your cocktail game.
+Once you invest in a juicer, only your creativity is your limit—try your hand at homemade tomato juice, ginger-spiked pick-me-ups, citrus treats, and so much more.
 Your concoctions will be many times more delicious than what you can find in a carton, and way more affordable than your local juice bar.

 Juicing can involve a lot of clean-up although the leftover pulp can be used in other recipes to minimize food waste.
 For example, our top choice—the Kuvings Whole Slow Juicer—is super easy to clean and you don't have to worry about seeds and pulp splashing onto the counter.
 When you pick out a juicer, you’ll want to think about the type, as well as how many people you'll be serving, how much storage/kitchen counter space you have, and how much you want to invest.

 We did send a few of our top picks out for home testing where our editors judged how their juicer handled carrots, oranges, strawberries, and pineapple.
 They also evaluated how easy or not it (and their counter) was to clean afterward.
 With that in mind, here are the best juicers for pretty much everybody.
 We’ll raise a mimosa with fresh-squeezed OJ to that.

 Best Overall: Kuvings Whole Slow Juicer EVO820 Series